Hakuhō Cup: 2025

 As a result of the Hokuseihō's scandal and retirement and the closure of Miyagino stable, the event was initially assumed to be cancelled due to the disciplinary punishment meted out to stablemaster Miyagino (former yokozuna Hakuhō), the latter also mentioning in the press at the time of the scandal that he didn't consider it appropriate to hold the tournament.
 Encouraged by the children's clubs and friends, Miyagino and his tutor Isegahama (former yokozuna Asahifuji) announced in December 2024 that they would be organizing the fifteenth edition of the event.
 Due to the late announcement of the organization, it was expected that many international clubs would not be able to make the trip.
 However, it was announced that Ukrainian clubs had been invited.
 Finally, clubs on the Noto Peninsula were also honored after the earthquake that struck at the beginning of the previous year.

 Around 1,100 children took part in this year's competition and a total of fifteen countries (the largest number since the beginnings of the Hakuhō Cup) were represented, with Kyrgyzstan being represented for the first time.
 The Georgian delegation was led by former komusubi Kokkai, President of the Georgian Sumo Federation.
 Unusually, that year's Junior High competition was won by a freshman, Mongolian Temujin Chilgun, a rare achievement for a nationwide competition and the first time in the history of the Hakuhō Cup that a non-third-year student won the division.

+2026

+Organized for the first time since Hakuhō's definitive departure from the Sumo Association, the 2026 edition of the Hakuhō Cup was scheduled to be held at the Toyota Arena in Tokyo on February 7 and 8.
+For the first time, women will be allowed to compete in existing categories, and new divisions (senior high school, university, and adult professional) will be introduced.
+The International Sumo Federation is also involved in the event for the first time, becoming its official sponsor.